MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/product-dimensions.md

 ## Display model dimensions

-1. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then tap **Dimensions** on the right side of the screen.
+1. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then tap **Dimensions** at the bottom of the screen.

     > [!div class=mx-imgBorder]
     > ![Dimensions button](media/dimensions-button.png "Dimensions button")